nafreitas/personal-mpv-config/README.md

 # personal-mpv-config
-Backup of my personal mpv config files.
+Backup of my personal config files for the mpv media player.